acidbytes-h/Ore/README.md

 # Recommendations
 * At the moment, there's no syntax highlighting for Ore.
 If you use VS Code, however, you can set the syntax highlighting to that of Rust or C++ and it will work almost perfectly!
 * Use "println?" most of the time.
 However, for interactive games where you have to enter data and such, it's recommended to use "print?".
 This is because "print?" is just "println?" but it doesn't add a newline.
 I know that doesn't sound great, but one day, it will come in handy.
 * The sleep function measures in milliseconds, not seconds.
 So if you type "sleep?(1)" and it loads almost instantaneously, then that's just how the code works.
-But if you type in "sleep?(1)" and it actually loads in 1 second, then get off the drugs.
 * Use variables, kids!
 # Notes
 *Ore is at version 0.02.*